+The Bachelor of Music degree is the initial professional degree in music.
+Its primary emphasis is on the development of skills, concepts, and sensitivities essential to professional musicianship.
 The first two years of coursework for the Bachelor of Music degree are exactly the same as those for the Bachelor of Arts degree in Music.
 When a student reaches between 45 – 60 credit hours, the student may file an application for the Bachelor of Music degree program.

+Upon acceptance, subsequent sequencing of classes in Composition, Orchestration, Counterpoint, Analysis, Electronic Music and Conducting deepens and refines the student’s proficiency as a professional musician.
 The Bachelor of Music in Composition degree requires the completion of 128 credit hours that include 39 hours of core requirements, 36 hours of specialization courses, 5 credit hours of music electives, and 48 credit hours of general education.

 BMus Music with a Concentration in Composition: Degree Requirements